-- No current need; no need for action or intervention.
-No evidence of anxiety symptoms. - Questions to Consider - Does the child have any problems with anxiety or fearfulness? - Is the child avoiding normal activities out of fear? - Does the child act frightened or afraid? - Identified need requires monitoring, watchful waiting, or preventive activities. - There is a history, suspicion, or evidence of some anxiety associated with a recent negative life event.
-This level is used to rate either a phobia or anxiety problem that is not yet causing the individual significant distress or markedly impairing functioning in any important context. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Clear evidence of anxiety associated with either anxious mood or significant fearfulness.
-Anxiety has interfered in the child's ability to function in at least one life domain. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.No evidence of anxiety symptoms. - Questions to Consider - Does the child have any problems with anxiety or fearfulness? - Is the child avoiding normal activities out of fear? - Does the child act frightened or afraid? - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - There is a history, suspicion, or evidence of some anxiety associated with a recent negative life event.
+This level is used to rate either a phobia or anxiety problem that is not yet causing the individual significant distress or markedly impairing functioning in any important context. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Clear evidence of anxiety associated with either anxious mood or significant fearfulness.
+Anxiety has interfered in the child's ability to function in at least one life domain. - Need is dangerous or disabling; requires immediate and/or intensive action.

 Clear evidence of debilitating level of anxiety that makes it virtually impossible for the child to function in any life domain. [continues]